 Alternative Dispute Resolution System Corporation & Stockholders Stockholders who have matters for discussion or concerns directly relating to the business of the Company may initially elevate such matters or concerns to: (a) the Corporate Secretary; (b) the Investor Relations Officer; (c) Management; or (d) the Board.
-Corporation & Third Parties The Company complies with, abides and is guided by, the policy set forth in Republic Act No. 9285, otherwise known as the " Alternative Dispute Resolutio Act of 2004 ", in handling conflicts or differences between the Company and thir parties, including regulators, in that the Company considers and explores with the other party or parties involved mutually acceptable alternative means of procedures for resolving such disputes that are provided by law prior to resorting to court action, to the extent that such is feasible and will not prejudice the rights and interests of the Company.
-Corporation & Regulatory Authorities
+Corporation & Third Parties The Company complies with, abides and is guided by, the policy set fort Republic Act No. 9285, otherwise known as the "Alternative Dispute Resolu Act of 2004", in handling conflicts or differences between the Company and t parties, including regulators, in that the Company considers and explores Corporation & Regulatory Authorities the other party or parties involved mutually acceptable alternative means or procedures for resolving such disputes that are provided by law prior to resorting to court action, to the extent that such is feasible and will not prejudice the rights and interests of the Company.